 - Cheung Kwok Keung as Ben Shum Bok Man (沈博文).
 The main villain of the story–though it wasn’t revealed until like near the end.
-Well, sure, he’s a businessman.
+Well, sure, he was a businessman.
 We learned that throughout he could be fierce and ruthless, etc. Yet he was in the middle for the most part, he needed convincing at times.
 It turned out he was the one everyone should be watching out for.
 However, I felt his demise was so fast.
-It was two seconds later and then he’s off again.
+It was two seconds later and then he was off again.
 It wasn’t like I wanted to see the dragged out plot.
 Because leaving his motive in the dark until the end sort of helped with the shock factor.
-Yet it went from “OMG, he’s actually the cunning one, shouldn’t have overlooked him (aside from the whole scheme with wanting to steal his son back)” to “Loser, idiot, your two seconds in the sun wasn’t worth it”.
+Yet it went from “OMG, he’s actually the cunning one, shouldn’t have overlooked him (aside from the whole scheme with wanting to steal his son back)” to “Loser, idiot, your two seconds in the sun wasn’t worth it.”
 Yeah, that was how I felt.
-If they cut out some other stuffs, they could’ve developed some more side stories like a little more battle between the 2 sides.
+If they cut out some other stuffs, they could’ve developed some more side stories like a little more battle between the two sides.
 Like he wasn’t going to go down after one hit.
 His brief triumph made us realized how cunning Mr. Yiu was, but it made things worse by making him looking too silly.
 So Mr. Yiu had more experience and was able to win with his patient and careful planning, but so what?
 That didn’t mean he have to go down in such a pitiful way.
 Then I was wondering how he could let go of his son sooo fast.
 I meant okay, I got that he was feeling hopeless about how the kid was clinging onto Sunday so he didn’t have a chance AND it seemed like a better choice to trade the kid for his chance to control the Yiu’s company.
 However, it felt loose with how he had lost a son in the past and wanted someone to take over his empire later when he was gone.
 Sure, he told Anson that she was stupid for believing his stories YET I swear at least some of it have to be true.

 - Man Yeung as Fei (輝).